pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 The post discussed the following recommended practices when using Pulumi Automation API:

 * **Use the Automation API to orchestrate operations on multiple stacks.** In cases where you've split Pulumi projects (per the recommendations in [the post on structuring Pulumi projects](/blog/iac-recommended-practices-structuring-pulumi-projects/)), you've introduced a potential opportunity for using Automation API to orchestrate operations.
 This is a great counter-balance to offset the relative increase in complexity that comes from breaking large Pulumi projects into smaller, more focused Pulumi projects.
 * **Separate configuration from code.** This is already a generally-accepted recommendation in most programming circles, and it applies to Automation API programs as well.
-Doing so enables you to, if you wish, distribute binary artifacts to teams instead of requiring them to execute the source code of your Automation API programs.
+Doing so enables you, if you wish, to distribute binary artifacts to teams instead of requiring them to execute the source code of your Automation API programs.
 * **Use local source to decouple Automation API programs from Pulumi programs when separate teams are involved.** When separate teams are creating, managing, or maintaining the Automation API programs and the Pulumi programs, using local source instead of inline source enables the teams to operate somewhat independently.
 * **When there is a single team managing both Automation API programs and Pulumi programs, use inline source.** This is also true when, perhaps due to compliance or regulatory concerns, the Automation API program should be more tightly coupled to the Pulumi programs it is automating.